On integral rigidity in Seiberg-Witten theory: Non-separating three-tori

-\begin{remark} More generally, if $(Y, \spin)$ is an $RSF$-space with trivial Thurston norm, the combination of Proposition \ref{prop:Thurston} and Theorem \ref{thm:weak-calculation} allow to completely determine $\mathfrak m(X)$ if one could compute the quantities $c(W,Y, \spin)$ in the case of interest. \end{remark}
+\begin{remark} More generally, if $(Y, \spin)$ is an $RSF$-space with trivial Thurston norm, the combination of Lemma \ref{lemma:Thurston} and Theorem \ref{thm:weak-calculation} allow to completely determine $\mathfrak m(X)$ if one could compute the quantities $c(W,Y, \spin)$ in the case of interest. \end{remark}